mrchristensen/OpenGL/lab-05-specs.md

 ---

 ## User Interface
-Your only interaction will be thorugh the keyboard.
+Your only interaction will be through the keyboard.
 Each of the following keys should perform the corresponding actions.

 Key | Action
 :---: | :---